 Additionally, a lipid panel may be used to monitor whether treatment has been effective in lowering cholesterol levels.

 When is it ordered?

-If other risk factors are present or if previous testing revealed a high cholesterol level in the past, more frequent testing with a full lipid profile is recommended.
+If you have risk factors or if previous testing showed that you had a high cholesterol level, more frequent testing with a full lipid panel is recommended.

-Risk factors other than high low-density lipoprotein cholesterol (LDL-C) include:
+Examples of risk factors other than high LDL-C include:

 - Cigarette smoking

 - Age (if you are a male 45 years or older or a female 50-55 years or older)

 - Hypertension (blood pressure of 140/90 or higher or taking high blood pressure medications)

 - Family history of premature heart disease (heart disease in a first-degree male relative under age 55 or a first-degree female relative under age 65)